Montpellier Legal Clinic

 ► TWO MISSIONS

-Institutionalized by Dean Guylain Clamour within the Faculty in April 2019, the Montpellier Legal Clinic is located in Building 3 of the Faculty.
+Established by Dean Guylain Clamour within the Faculty in April 2019, the Montpellier Legal Clinic is located in Building 3 of the Faculty.

 Helping vulnerable people

-Train students for real-life situations
+Train students for real-world situations

 ► Are you an individual or a student facing a legal issue?

-In your email, please specify:
+In your email, please include:

 > Your availability over the next two weeks ( please provide several options).

-> Your phone number.
+> Your phone number

 We will get back to you within approximately 72 hours ( excluding school holidays and weekends).